 - Are family members willing to supervise the child if released?

-What is the Role of the Juvenile Defense Attorney at the Detention Hearing?
+What is the Role of the Juvenile Criminal Defense Attorney at the Detention Hearing?

 The detention of a child in a juvenile center for even a few days can result in severe stress and other psychological trauma.
-Prolonged placement in a juvenile facility can also interfere with a child’s ability to successfully continue with schooling, employment and other critical outside activities.
+Furthermore, prolonged placement in a juvenile facility can also interfere with a child’s ability to continue successfully with schooling, employment, and other critical outside activities.

-After the intake process, the probation officer will decide whether to place the juvenile’s case into a first-offender diversion program or if the case proceeds to an adjudicatory hearing.
+After the intake interview, the probation officer will decide whether to recommend that the juvenile’s case be placed into a first-offender diversion program.
+If not, the juvenile’s case will proceed to an adjudicatory hearing.

 What Types of First-Offender Programs are Available for Juveniles?

 Many juvenile cases will qualify for admission into a first-offender program.
-When completed, these programs will give a child the opportunity to have the charges dismissed and expunged from their record.
+When completed, these programs will allow a child to have the charges dismissed and expunged from their record.
 I can explain the eligibility requirements for juvenile diversion in Pennsylvania.

-What are the Conditions a Juvenile Informal Adjustment
+What are the Conditions of a Juvenile Informal Adjustment?

 The conditions of a juvenile informal adjustment diversion may vary depending on the facts of the case.
-The most common conditions include:
+The most common requirements include the following:

 - Completion of community service